 By law, any vehical in Mexico more than 180 days should be imported and registered in the appropriate Mexican state.
 Importing US vehicales is part of the NAFTA agreement, but Mexico limits the age and country of origin.
-Importation is limited to NAFTA manufactured cars more than 5 years old and no more than 10 years old and manufactured or assembled in Canda, the US or Mexico.
+Importation is limited to NAFTA manufactured cars more than 5 years old and less than 10 years old.
+Model year determines the age of the car.
 At this time cars built in Canada may be imported but not cars registered in Canada.
 Persons may only make one importation per each 12 months or are required to register as an importer and have an RFC for resale.
 More on the requirements, methods and reasons to import in this article.

 Any person who is a legal resident may import and car and any car that is in Mexico for 'an indefinate period" must be imported.
 Aduana defines an "indefinate period" as that of more than 180 days.
 It is in fact according to Mexican Customs (Aduana) illegal for a permanent resident of Mexico to drive a foreign plated car.
 This has been debated by many people and I’ve been told it is not true however if you ask the Federales de Camino or Aduana they will in fact tell you it is Mexico Federal law.
 Since it is a Federal law many of the local police in different cities may tell it is okay to drive a U.S. plated car as long as they hold a U.S. license.
 Yes in fact as far as THEY are concerned it is legal but it is not according to the Federal authorities and they are the ones that could confiscate your vehicle.
 It has already happened repeatedly at the Cabo airport and I spoke to the U.S. consulates office who explained that lawyers are trying to recover almost 50 vehicles at this time.
 While the Federal authorities have not recently been looking as much for these violations an American friend allowed his Mexican girlfriend to drive his American plated car to the Cabo airport just a week ago and the Federales de Caminos almost confiscated the car.